matthew-pisano/BabelEngine/README.md

 # Babel Engine library

-A C++ static library for assigning an address to an arbitrary sequence of bytes and being able to retrieve the original sequence from the address.
-This behavior mimics the behavior of the original *Library of Babel* website.
+A C++ static library for assigning an address to an *arbitrary sequence of bytes* and being able to retrieve the original sequence from the address.
+This library mimics the behavior of the original [*Library of Babel*](https://libraryofbabel.info/) website.

+Instead of only text, this program can address and lookup any image, recording, text, or executable that is within the size of the data space.

 ## Usage

-This library can be included within a project by either including the source files within the project or by linking against the static library.
-Its API is defined in the `babel_engine.h` header file and exposes the Babel namespace with the following functions:
+This library can be included within a project by either including the source files directly or by linking against the static library that this project generates.
+Its API is defined in the `babel_engine.h` header file and exposes the `Babel` namespace with the following functions:

 ```cpp
 // Get the decomposed components of an address